Weather: Heavy swells expected to batter Hauraki Gulf

 Heavy swell warnings are still in place for Wairarapa as well as strong wind warnings for much of the lower North Island and Canterbury plains.

-Canterbury Civil Defence and Emergency Management (CDEM) Group are continuing to respond to the severe weather event unfolding across the region.
+Canterbury Civil Defence and Emergency Management (CDEM) Group are continuing to respond to severe weather across the region.

-Group Controller for Canterbury CDEM Sean Poff said local councils and emergency management staff are responding to flooding and wind issues in their communities.
+Group controller for Canterbury CDEM Sean Poff said local councils and emergency management staff are responding to flooding and wind issues in their communities.

 "The Canterbury Emergency Coordination Centre remains activated to coordinate across the region," he said.